 The example above has a spelling error and even a single error is enough to get you disqualified.
-Always read your resume over and give it over to someone else to proofread as well.
+Always read your resume over and give it over to someone else to spell check and proofread as well.

 #6 - Poor Design and Layout